Slow Cooker Coca Cola Pot Roast

 Shredded pot roast with carrots and potatoes served over creamy mashed potatoes on a white plate, placed on a red and white checkered tablecloth.

-How To Make Slow Cooker Coca Cola Pot Roast
+What Is Slow Cooker Coca Cola Pot Roast?

 Ingredients for a beef pot roast are displayed, including raw beef, baby potatoes, carrots, onion, garlic, butter, spices, soup mix, soy sauce, flour, and a bottle of Coca-Cola.